 - □ Is the program participating in quality improvement efforts such as the Early Achievers program?
 It is free to both providers and parents and supports the quality improvement efforts of providers while providing parents with an easy-to-understand rating system on child care quality.
-Find more details at https:// childcareawarewa.org/providers/#earlyachievers. - □ Is the center or home nationally accredited?
+Find more details at http:// wa.childcareaware.org/providers/early-achievers. - □ Is the center or home nationally accredited?